 The Mariners held their 19th Annual Mariners Education Day on May 24, 2016.
 Mariners players, broadcasters, and staff traveled to four local elementary schools to deliver the Mariners' DREAM Team program.
 The event enabled the team to deliver a positive message to over 2,000 students.

-During the 2016 season, Mariners Care partnered with the Washington State Coalition Against Domestic Violence to support the "Refuse To Abuse" campaign, which seeks to raise awareness and support victims of domestic violence.
+During the 2017 season, Mariners Care will partner with the Washington State Coalition Against Domestic Violence to support the "Refuse To Abuse" campaign, which seeks to raise awareness and support victims of domestic violence.

 Felix Hernandez and the Mariners partnered with Grammy Award winning artist Macklemore to help #ChangeTheGame and put an end to bullying.
 For more information on how you can #ChangeTheGame and check out the television psa click here.